explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 Are you ready for a final typing test?
 This one is a real challenge, because it uses every single letter, number, and symbol you've learned.
 That means it's a good way to get some focused typing practice, so bookmark this page and repeat the test frequently.

     "Hello!" said Jaqueline.
 "What's the plan for this weekend?
 I heard that the zoo is offering a two-for-one discount on tickets; it's just $4.99 for two adults, or $7.50 for a family of four.
 We can purchase tickets by e-mailing zootix@metrozoo.org or we can buy them at the door."

     SMS from Veronica: ETA ~ 3:06PM

-[(12x - 5y) \* (3x / 8)] + (4<sup>2</sup>) = ?
+    [(12x - 5y) * (3x / 8)] + (4^2) = ?
 That's a complicated equation!

     Amazon is now #1 in book sales, and retailers like Barnes & Noble have had to switch to online sales to keep up.
 If over 70% of book sales these days are for e-books, what will happen to the print publishing industry?
-Go to <http://bookchat.net> and join the conversation.
-Book<sub>Lover</sub><sub>1959</sub> says, "I think people will always want to read printed books, but that might be an \`old-fashioned' attitude."
+Go to http://bookchat.net and join the conversation.
+Book_Lover_1959 says, "I think people will always want to read printed books, but that might be an `old-fashioned' attitude."

     The phrases "four is less than six" and "ten is greater than three" can written with symbols and numbers only, like this: 4 < 6  and  10 > 3

-Unless you're a graphic designer, mathematician, or computer programmer, it's not very likely that you'll every need to type the bar (the | symbol) or the backward slash (the \\ symbol), and you'll probably only use the curly brackets { and } for emoticons.
+    Unless you're a graphic designer, mathematician, or computer programmer, it's not very likely that you'll every need to type the bar (the | symbol) or the backward slash (the \ symbol), and you'll probably only use the curly brackets { and } for emoticons.
 But learn them anyway!

 ---

-<a id="orga09a861"></a>
+<a id="orgaed2f90"></a>

 # Typing Lessons 18: What Next?